2000 British Formula Three Championship

-The 2000 British Formula Three season was the 50th British Formula Three Championship season.
-It commenced on 26 March at Thruxton, and ended on 8 October at Silverstone after fourteenth races.
+The 2000 Green Flag British Formula 3 Championship was the 50th British Formula Three Championship season.
+It commenced on 26 March at Thruxton, and ended on 8 October at Silverstone after fourteen races.

 Brazilian driver Antônio Pizzonia won the title after winning five races and achieved a total of eleven podiums during the season.
 These results allowed Pizzonia to finish 39 points ahead of Stewart Racing's Tomas Scheckter, who beat Carlin Motorsport's driver Takuma Sato by 32 points.

+The scoring system was 20-15-12-10-8-6-4-3-2-1 points awarded to the first ten finishers, with 1 (one) extra point added to the driver who set the fastest lap of the race.
+All results counted towards the driver's final tally.

 Drivers and teams

 The following teams and drivers were competitors in the 2000 season.
 The Scholarship class was for older Formula Three cars, and all cars competed on Avon tyres.